Tree Benefits Calculator

 During the COP26 global climate summit, over 100 countries and the European Union (holding more than 85% of the world's forests!) pledged to end deforestation by 2030!
 They inspired us to create this tree benefits calculator.
-We did some research and found that we should be grateful to trees, and not only for the oxygen we breathe.
+We did some research and found that we should be grateful to trees, and not just for the oxygen we breathe.
 They come with a list of benefits — both environmental and economic.
 In the calculator, you can find out how much oxygen your neighborhood's trees produce and how much money you save thanks to them.
 We also collected a list of tips for those who want to help the planet and plant even more trees.

 Benefits of having trees in your neighborhood